My Tears Ricochet: Composition and lyrics

-"My Tears Ricochet" is an icy arena-goth, album-oriented rock, and gospel ballad with hints of synth-pop, about the specter of a dead woman haunting her murderer.
+"My Tears Ricochet" is an icy arena-goth and gospel ballad with hints of synth-pop, about the specter of a dead woman haunting her murderer.
 The track subsequently utilized funereal symbolism to depict the effect of total betrayal.
 The song sees Swift's vocals range from C3 to F5, and was written in a C major key with a moderate tempo of 130 beats per minute.
 It encompasses a twinkling music box, backing choir, reverbed ad-libs in the bridge, and reaches a tumultuous climax over shuddering drums.
 Backing vocals on the track are provided by producer Jack Antonoff.

-Lyrically, "My Tears Ricochet" sees the narrator question their deservation of their mistreatment, and admit that she chose not to "go with grace" by haunting the memorial.
-The song enquires why the former lover chose to attend her funeral despite "cursing [her] name" and compares their deorientated relationship to sunken battleships in the sea.
-The song's lyrics and symbolisms reference Swift's masters controversy, and the bitter ending of her ties with the founder of Big Machine, Scott Borchetta.
-Apart from the overaching funereal motif, Swift uses the imagery of battleships sinking into an ocean, to draw a dramatic picture of how it feels to make one wrong move and lose something enormous.
+Lyrically, "My Tears Ricochet" sees the narrator question whether they deserve their mistreatment, and admit that she chose not to "go with grace" by haunting the memorial.
+The song enquires why the former lover chose to attend her funeral despite "cursing [her] name" and compares their disoriented relationship to sunken battleships in the sea.
+The song's lyrics and symbols reference Swift's masters dispute, and the bitter ending of her ties with the founder of Big Machine, Scott Borchetta.
+Apart from the overarching funeral motif, Swift uses the imagery of battleships sinking into an ocean, to draw a dramatic picture of how it feels to make one wrong move and lose something enormous.

 Critical reception

-"My Tears Ricochet" received critical acclaim from music critics, praising the song's concept, lyrics, imagery, emotion, Swift's vocals and production.
+"My Tears Ricochet" received widespread acclaim from music critics, praising the song's concept, lyrics, imagery, emotion, Swift's vocals and production.
 Writing for NME, Hannah Mylrea drew comparisons between "My Tears Ricochet" and "Clean" from Swift's record 1989, remarking that "a megawatt pop song is encased in layered vocals and twinkling music box instrumentals".
 Jody Rosen of the Los Angeles Times said in a review that the track built up to "a tumultuous climax", and that the track was "goth, like Chartres Cathedral is goth".
 Billboard's Jason Lipshutz wrote that the song "builds into a sorrowful anthem", and that "a bitter parting becomes a literal death".
 In a piece for Slant Magazine, Eric Mason named this track "one of Folklore’s most straightforwardly resentful stories", saying that "the sharp beats of strings on the chorus recall the bridges of early-2010s Swift songs", comparing it with "Mad Woman" and "Cruel Summer".
 Ann Powers of NPR deemed the song "more sophisticated" than Swift's previous writing while remaining "classic Taylor Swift", and stated that the singer takes an event "specific almost only to her, and opens it up into something universal ... because we have all experienced a sense of betrayal and loss of self-ownership."
 Lucy Harbron of Clash wrote "My Tears Ricochet" is one of Swift's most "gut-wrenching" songs; she said the track "turns into a funeral lament that perfectly vocalises all the sadness and anger and displacement that comes with a mega heartbreak."